EDITED BY AMY CASSELL, WITH ADDITIONAL REPORTING BY ELAINE GLUSAC

 When I’m lucky enough to breathe (or gulp, somewhat greedily) crisp Swiss mountain air, one phrase comes to mind: rarefied atmosphere.
 I find it in the heart of French-speaking Switzerland, two hours from Geneva, where Richard Branson’s private lodge

 matches the ambience of the alpine village it inhabits – vibrant, clever, and elite.
 This typical Swiss chalet is an exclusive-use rental for up to 18 guests in the winter, with an indoor pool, indoor and outdoor hot tubs, and ski-in access.
 Ski season brings serious off-pisters who also appreciate a jet-setting social scene: After a few hours at Casbah, Carve, or Farm Club, they can dance the night away under the chalet’s own disco ball – the bar never closes.
 The lodge’s rooms can be booked separately in the summer, a season close to my Swiss-loving heart, for long hikes past blooming wildflowers and leisurely stops at mountain restaurants stocked with fondue and local wine.
 Take in the lofty views at Chez Dany or La Marlenaz before returning to the lodge – by now, it will feel like your very own.
 Thanks, Sir Richard.
-Virtuoso amenities include all meals and two complimentary massages.
-The Lodge, Verbier closes for the season from April 22 to June 1. – Annie Fitzsimmons, digital editor
+Virtuoso amenities include breakfast daily and a $100 boutique or spa credit. – Annie Fitzsimmons, digital editor

-16. Morgan’s Rock Hacienda & Ecolodge – San Juan del Sur, Nicaragua – Bungalows: 18
+15. Morgans Rock – San Juan del Sur, Nicaragua – Bungalows: 18

 Handcrafted cocktails at Morgan’s Rock.
 (Photo: Luis García)